IK-49/IK-49/README.md

-## Hey there!
-I am a 16 year old passionate about programming and developing websites as well as apps.
-Look forward to working with you. 🙂

-###  Currently learning C#, HTML/CSS/JS, Python, and Java. 🖥️

-###  Not LFW as I am busy with school. 🏫

-###  Ask me about anything and if I am available, I'll respond. 💬

-###  You can reach out to me at khokharizad@gmail.com. ✉️

-###  Pronouns: He/Him
+## 👋 Hey there!

+I'm a 16-year-old programming enthusiast with a passion for software development, hardware, and game development.
+Currently, I am learning C++, C#, HTML/CSS/JS, Python, and Java to expand my skills and explore the vast world of software development. 🖥️

+🏫 **Not Looking for Work (LFW)** at the moment due to school commitments, but always open to connecting and discussing tech-related topics.
+Feel free to ask me anything, and if I'm available, I'll respond promptly. 💬

+✉️ **Reach out to me at [khokharizad@gmail.com](mailto:khokharizad@gmail.com)** if you have questions, opportunities, or just want to connect.
+Pronouns: He/Him.

+📊 **Check out my GitHub stats:**

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=IK-49&count_private=true&show_icons=true&theme=dracula)

-#### *I am enough artist to draw freely upon my imagination.
+*"I am enough artist to draw freely upon my imagination.
 Imagination is more important than knowledge.
 Knowledge is limited.
-Imagination encircles the world. - Albert Einstein*
+Imagination encircles the world." - Albert Einstein* 🌌